Skip to main content

 • Advice:

-• Incremental models are best for event-style data
+• Incremental models suit event-style data best.